chibisnorlax/acnhfaq/index.md

 - There are varying turnip price patterns, and you can predict the pattern using https://turnipprophet.io/, which uses your prices to predict what future prices might be later in the week.
 - If you have a Nintendo Switch Online subscription, you can travel to others’ islands for a guaranteed high price.
 Suggested websites to find high prices: https://turnip.exchange, ACNH Discord Server (https://discord.com/invite/acnh).
 - Don't let your turnips rot!
 You can't unspoil them, and Nook’s Cranny will not buy rotten turnips.
 Make sure you sell by the following Saturday.
 Otherwise, they'll spoil Sunday morning at 5:00 AM.
+- For further, extensive details about turnips and the stalk market, read here: https://tinyurl.com/acnhturnipdoc

 ## How do I time travel for good turnip prices?
 Your turnip price pattern resets every time you time travel.
 If you want to fish out big spike price with TT, follow this method: